Smashing Discovery: The Large Hadron Collider Detects Five New Particles

 What is particularly remarkable about the latest discovery at the Large Hadron Collider is the fact that five particles were all discovered in just one analysis, as Science Alert report.
 For physicists to discover a new state is already impressive, but to discover five new states all in one go is nearly miraculous.

 The five new particles that the Large Hadron Collider detected were excited states of Omega-c-zero, which is a subatomic particle which contains three quarks.
-The particle states as listed are Ωc(3000)0, Ωc(3050)0, Ωc(3066)0, Ωc(3090)0 and Ωc(3119)0.
+The particle states as listed are Ωc(3000)0, Ωc(3050)0, Ωc(3066)0, Ωc(3090)0, and Ωc(3119)0.
 The next step for physicists will be to find out the quantum numbers of these five new subatomic particles and then learn more about their theoretical significance.

 Once physicists have studied these five new particles further, they will be able to better understand the relationship between quarks and multi-quark states, which will add valuable new knowledge to the field of quantum theory.